What is Happening?

 God’s people are, again, far from their promised land and are under oppression from a foreign power.
 There is, again, around 400 years of waiting.
 All this time has passed and we are still waiting on the promise God made to Eve to be fulfilled.
 And what happens when we turn the page and read the first words of Matthew in the New Testament?
 We see a genealogy.

 Matthew and Luke, two of the New Testament Gospel books, start with family trees, like Exodus.
 The point is to show us that God has made good on his promise to Eve, Abraham, Isaac, and Jacob because Jesus has come from this same family tree.
-Jesus is the one descendent of Eve, who defeats evil and brings us back to live with God.
+Jesus is the one descendant of Eve, who defeats evil and brings us back to live with God.

-And he did so through so much suffering that it surely must have been outside God’s plan.
+And he did so through so much suffering that it surely must have been outside of God’s plan.
 But through a murderous a king, a flight to Egypt, rejection by his people, mockery and torture by the political powers, and ultimately through dying on a cross, Jesus showed that God’s plan was still working, even in the worst circumstances.

 Nothing can stop God’s plans.
 Not Pharaoh, not a cross, and not anything else going on in your life.
 Exodus is an invitation to see God’s powerful work, accomplishing everything he promised through the very things that try to stand in his way.